gcloud11/Burger-Love-/README.md

 - Next, install the application dependencies.
 - NPM install
 - Finally, run the node server locally.
- -Node server
+- Node server
- -Now, open the local application on port 4040 at the URL: http://localhost:4040/ -Enjoy your burger!
+- Now, open the local application on port 4040 at the URL: http://localhost:4040/
+- Enjoy your burger!
 ```

 ## Usage